Matthew Crotty

 The Court approved Class Action Notice is available at: Class Action Notice.

 On July 19, 2024, the Court denied Defendants’ motion to decertify the class.
-The case is set to be tried September 9, 2024.
+The matter is pending class action settlement approval.

 Sundie Woodbury v.
 The Housing Authority of Asotin County, Adams Co.
 Sup.
 Ct.
 23-2-00156-02